youll need a bike box. These are available at bike shops.

 For linear-pull and cantilever brakes, remove the side of the brake thats attached to the cable being sure to tape the parts together so they cant get lost.

-the brake like this retains your adjustment and lets the brake move with
+Removing the brake like this retains your adjustment and lets the brake move with the handlebars.

 For other types of handlebars and stems, youll need to remove the bars and stem as a unit.
 For threadless models (bolts will be on the side/back of the stem), loosen and remove the top cap, then loosen the stem bolts and remove the stem.

 Be sure to reattach the top cap and spacers noting their position for correct reassembly.
 Also, install a zip tie (or tape) around the top of the fork just above the top spacer (photo) so it wont rattle or fall out of the frame.